Coral Gables, Florida: Public schools

-Coral Gables schools are part of Miami-Dade School District, which serves Miami-Dade County.
+Coral Gables schools are part of Miami-Dade County Public Schools, which serves Miami-Dade County.
 The district has several high schools in Coral Gables, most notably Coral Gables Senior High School and International Studies Preparatory Academy, both of which educate students in grades nine through 12.
 It also has a K–8 school, Coral Gables Preparatory Academy (formerly Coral Gables Elementary School), with two campuses, including a historic campus located on Ponce de Leon Boulevard.
 Henry S. West Laboratory Elementary is another school for K–6.
 Finally it has two middle schools: George Washington Carver Middle School located on Lincoln Drive and Ponce de Leon Middle School located across from the University of Miami on the east side of U.S. Route 1 on Augusto Street.
 Present day George Washington Carver Middle was moved to the current location on Grand Avenue on land donated by George Merrick.
 When Carver died in 1942, the school was renamed in his honor.